impress-org/support-manual/communicating-as-a-team/README.md

 Depending on the subject matter or the need for synchronous vs. asynchronous coomincation, we use different tools.

 Generally, for real-time communication and [team meetings](weekly-meetings.md) we use Slack calls and Google hangouts.
-For asynchronous communication, we use [Slack](using-slack.md) and if the issue warrants tracking to completion or needs the input of the development team we use [GitHub](../daily-routine/contributing-to-github-issues.md).
+For asynchronous communication, we use [Slack](using-slack.md) and if the issue warrants tracking to completion or needs the input of the development team we use [the GiveWP Feedback site](../daily-routine/contributing-product-feedback.md).

 Email is generally reserved for HR-related requests and reimbursements.